MicrosoftDocs/shell-experience/shell-exp-docs/aishell/install.md

 1. Download the latest version from the
    [GitHub releases page][03].
-1. Install the AIShell module from the PowerShell Gallery.
+1. Install the AI Shell module from the PowerShell Gallery.

    ```powershell
    Install-PSResource -Name AIShell